 The Checker Framework automatically treats any annotation that is declared in the qual package as a type qualifier.
-(See Section 31.5.1 for more details.)
+(See Section 31.6.1 for more details.)

-Your type system should include a top qualifier and a bottom qualifier (Section 31.4.7).
+Your type system should include a top qualifier and a bottom qualifier (Section 31.5.7).
+The top qualifier is conventionally named CheckerNameUnknown.